10 Best Kahoot Alternatives in 2022

 One of the best educational platforms on the planet, Kahoot is great.
 But it’s not perfect—it’s expensive, often complicated, and not quite as intuitive as some of its competitors.
 And on top of all that, it requires access to lots of devices.

 Because of those flaws, you might be on the hunt for something a little different.
-So in this guide, your good buddies at Baamboozle have brought you the best Kahoot alternatives for 2022.
+So in this guide, your good buddies at Baamboozle have brought you the most fun alternatives to Kahoot, including both paid and free Kahoot alternatives.

 We’ve covered simple quiz-based sites for game-based learning along with all-bases-covered educational platforms to make the entire teaching process much more easy.
-Whatever type of Kahoot alternative you’re looking for, we’ve brought you it.
+Whatever alternatives to Kahoot you’re looking for, we’ve brought you it.

 Expect gifs, quizzes, pros, cons, and a whole load of educational adventure!